Easy Turkey Gravy

 A gravy boat filled with homemade turkey gravy being held aloft over a platter of sliced turkey.

-Ingredients for Making Turkey Gravy From Drippings
+Ingredients for Making Turkey Dripping Gravy

 Making homemade gravy with drippings doesn’t need to involve all kinds of things that people think are necessary.
 For instance, I don’t use bullion cubes or cornstarch in my recipe.